kubernetes/minikube/site/content/en/docs/faq/_index.md

 minikube start --force --extra-config=kubeadm.skip-phases=preflight
 ```
 This is not recommended, but for some users who are willing to accept potential performance or stability issues, this may be the only option.
+## I am in China, and I encounter errors when trying to start minikube, what should I do?

+After executing `minikube start`, minikube will try to pulling images from `gcr.io` or Docker Hub.
+However, it has been confirmed that Chinese (mainland) users may not have access to `gcr.io` or Docker Hub.
+So in China mainland, it is very likely that `minikube start` will fail.

+For Chinese users, the reason is that China mainland government has set up GFW firewall to block any access to `gcr.io` or Docker Hub from China mainland.

+Minikube is an open community and we are always willing to help users from any corner of the world to use our open-source software, and provide possible assistance when possible.
+Here are 3 possible ways to resolve the blockade.

+1. Use `minikube start --image-mirror-country='cn'` instead.
+Aliyun (a Chinese corporation) provides a mirror repository (`registry.cn-hangzhou.aliyuncs.com/google_containers`) for those images, to which Chinese users have access.
+By using `--image-mirror-country='cn'` flag, minikube will try to pull the image from Aliyun mirror site as first priority. <br/><br/> *Note: when a new image is published on gcr.io, it may take several days for the image to be synchronized to Aliyun mirror repo.
+However, minikube will always try to pull the newest image by default, which will cause a failure of pulling image.
+Under this circumstance, you HAVE TO use `--kubernetes-version` flag AS WELL to tell minikube to use an older version image which is available on Aliyun repo.* <br/><br/> *For example, `minikube start --image-mirror-country='cn'  --kubernetes-version=v1.23.8` will tell minikube to pull v1.23.8 k8s image from Aliyun.*

+2. If you have a private mirror repository provided by your own cloud provider, you can specify that via `--image-repository` flag.
+For example, using `minikube start --image-repository='registry.cn-hangzhou.aliyuncs.com/google_containers'` will tell minikube to try to pull images from `registry.cn-hangzhou.aliyuncs.com/google_containers` mirror repository as first priority.

+3. Use a proxy server/VPN, if you have one. <br/> *Note: please obey the local laws.
+In some area, using an unauthorized proxy server/VPN is ILLEGAL*